33 Gym Terms You Need To Know For Your First Workout

 #18: Load

-The load is the amount of weight that you lift for an exercise.
+The load refers to the amount of weight you lift during an exercise.
 For example, if you squat holding two 25-pound dumbbells, the load is 50 pounds.

 #19: Macros

-Macros is a gym slang term used in the bodybuilding circuit as shorthand for “macronutrients,” to describe how much protein, fat, and carbohydrates you are or aren’t eating in your diet.
+Macros is a gym slang term used in the bodybuilding circuit as shorthand for “macronutrients,” to describe the amount of protein, fat, and carbohydrates you are or aren’t consuming in your diet.

 #20: Mirin’